Louden Kiddie-sized Monorail

 The Rochester monorail is in storage.

 A monorail that was in Herpolsheimer's Department Store is being restored at the Grand Rapids Public Museum.

 "Priscilla, the original Pink Pig, began as a monorail along the ceiling of the downtown Atlanta Rich's store, giving children the experience of flying over the toy department.
 Later, another pig - Percival - was added and they became known as the Pink Pig monorail twins.
 Years later, the monorail was relocated to the roof of the department store and the monorail twins took passengers on rooftop rides viewing downtown Atlanta and encircling the Great Tree."

-From a press release.
+From a Macy's press release - Search for "monorail".
 Also see and hear an NPR story.